Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 Link      time: 0.000830 seconds.
 Total     time: 0.177189 seconds.

+We won't display this output again, unless it contains something interesting.

 ## 3.2 Compiling our first program

 ### 3.2.1 Compile-time
-You see the compilation phase only took some 50 ms on Windows.
-In this fraction of a second, which is called **compile-time**, a lot of things happen.
+You see that the compilation phase only took a fraction of a second, which is called **compile-time**, a lot of things happen.
 As we will see later (§ 3.2.4 and chapter ??), Jai can do very complex things during compilation, even running entire programs!
-Anyway, Jai always compiles very fast, as you will see with real programs.
+But as we will soon see with real programs that do something, Jai always compiles very fast.

 Let's analyze the compilation output:
 First it displays the full _linker command_ (this could be useful when something goes wrong at this stage).
 Here (on Windows) we see Microsoft's `link.exe` at work.